Large deviations for maximum local time of simple random walk in dimensions $d\ge 3$: Introduction

 A broader adjacent literature concerns thick points, frequent points, and related extreme local-time phenomena in two dimensions.
 On the Brownian side, Dembo, Peres, Rosen and Zeitouni developed the thick-point picture for planar Brownian motion and, as a consequence, resolved the Erd\H{o}s--Taylor conjecture for planar random walk; see \cite{dembo2001thick}.
 On the random-walk side, Bass and Rosen obtained asymptotics for frequent points in two dimensions; see \cite{bassrosen2007frequent}.
 More recently, Jego studied thick points of random walk through their connection with the Gaussian free field; see \cite{jego2020thick}.
 We also mention Rosen's recent tightness result for thick points in two dimensions; see \cite{rosen2023tightness}.

 While these works clarify the typical scale of the maximum local time and, in related settings, the structure of thick or frequent points, they leave open a natural large-deviation question.
-The present paper (along with a forth-coming paper \cite{li2026loopprune_inprep}) answers this question for simple random walks in transient dimensions $d\ge 3$.
+The present paper, together with the loop-pruning paper~\cite{li2026loopprune_inprep}, answers this question for simple random walks in transient dimensions $d\ge 3$.
 We remark that intimately related but different extremal problems for cover times were studied in \cite{belius2013gumbel,comets2013large,li2024large}.

 We work throughout with the discrete-time simple random walk $(S_n)_{n \ge 0}$ on $\mathbb Z^d$, $d \ge 3$ as well as the corresponding continuous-time walk obtained by attaching i.i.d.\ $\mathrm{Exp}(1)$ holding times to the discrete-time walk, which we denote by $(Y_t)_{t \ge 0}$.
 We write $\mathbb P$ for the law governing both walks.
 For $x \in \mathbb Z^d$, let